percona/k8spxc-docs/docs/kubernetes.md

 ## Verify the cluster operation

-Now, let's connect to the cluster.
+It may take ten minutes to get the cluster started.
+When `kubectl get pxc` command finally shows you the cluster status as `ready`, you can try to connect to the cluster.

 {% include 'assets/fragments/connectivity.txt' %}